kkl24062006-commits/adhd-neurofeedback-game/README.md

 Built for **BO3312 — Biomedical Instrumentation Lab** (Department of Biomedical Engineering).
 The project ties together real-time biosignal acquisition, online digital signal processing, and game-based HCI into something with actual clinical relevance.

 ---

-## License

-MIT — free for research and educational use.